jehayesms/jean-hayes-ai-analytics/_posts/2025-07-22-use-azure-aI-content-understanding-and-natural-language-to-extract-data -from-complex-documents.md

 ![Schema Example]({{ "/assets/images/9-contentunderstanding.png" | relative_url }})

 > *Extract course information from this catalog.
 The key is the course section number, which is 4 digits followed by 2 or 3 letters.
 Create a row for each course section number.
 The course name and description is above the course section information.
 There may be multiple sections for a course so populate the course name and description in each row.
 To help you link the course name and description to the course section, the first 4 digits of the course is the same for each course name and description.
 Each course section always has a location, date, time, number of sessions and price.
 The course may also have a section name, which would be immediately above the course section number.
-Ignore any other general information community education and table.*
+Ignore any other information such as general community education and table of contents.*

 I then created subfields in the table, and for each subfield, I provided descriptions: